-Employees shall be allowed up to three (3) days per annum paid leave of absence in order to engage in personal preventative medical health and dental care provided that such days shall be charged against the employee's sick leave.
+Employees shall be allowed up to thirty (30) working hours per annum paid leave of absence in order to engage in personal preventative medical health and dental care provided that such days shall be charged against the employee's sick leave.
 On request, employees may be required to show proof of medical or dental care.

-ARTICLE 14 - MATERNITY AND PARENTAL LEAVE
+ARTICLE 14 - PREGANANCY AND PARENTAL LEAVE

-Section 1 - Maternity and Parental Leave
+Section 1 - Pregnancy and Parental Leave

-14.1.1 A) Maternity and Parental Leave

-- (1) A pregnant employee who requests leave under this section is entitled to up to 17 consecutive weeks of unpaid leave - (a) beginning - (i) no earlier than 11 weeks before the expected birth date, and - (ii) no later than the actual birth date, and - (b) ending - (i) no earlier than 6 weeks after the actual birth date, unless the employee requests a shorter period, and - (ii) no later than 17 weeks after the actual birth date. - (2) An employee who requests leave under this section after the birth of a child or the termination of a pregnancy is entitled to up to 6 consecutive weeks of unpaid leave beginning on the date of the birth or of the termination of the pregnancy. - (3) An employee is entitled to up to 6 additional consecutive weeks of unpaid leave if, for reasons related to the birth or the termination of the pregnancy, she is unable to return to work when her leave ends under subsection (1) or (2). - (4) A request for leave must - (a) be given in writing to the employer, - (b) if the request is made during the pregnancy, be given to the employer at least 4 weeks before the day the employee proposes to begin leave, and - (c) if required by the employer, be accompanied by a medical practitioner's certificate stating the expected or actual birth date or the date the pregnancy terminated or stating the reasons for requesting additional leave under subsection (3).
+- 14.1.1 (A) Pregnancy and Parental Leave - (1) A pregnant employee who requests leave under this section is entitled to up to 17 consecutive weeks of unpaid leave - (a) beginning - (i) no earlier than 11 weeks before the expected birth date, and - (ii) no later than the actual birth date, and - (b) ending - (i) no earlier than 6 weeks after the actual birth date, unless the employee requests a shorter period, and - (ii) no later than 17 weeks after the actual birth date. - (2) An employee who requests leave under this section after the birth of a child or the termination of a pregnancy is entitled to up to 6 consecutive weeks of unpaid leave beginning on the date of the birth or of the termination of the pregnancy. - (3) An employee is entitled to up to 6 additional consecutive weeks of unpaid leave if, for reasons related to the birth or the termination of the pregnancy, she is unable to return to work when her leave ends under subsection (1) or (2). - (4) A request for leave must - (a) be given in writing to the City, - (b) if the request is made during the pregnancy, be given to the City at least 4 weeks before the day the employee proposes to begin leave, and